osgirl/Book-Scraper/README.md

 4. Create a visual connection with the OSU B&N site and select the sections of a specific course.
 Submit the form and scrape the books into a .csv file.
 	* Important note: If there are more than 10 sections for a course, it will scrape 10 sections at a time.
 Also, it is limited to 100 sections per course.
 5. If the --upload argument is provided, after scraping an entire department, the .csv file generated for that department is uploaded to the database designated in the upload.ps1 PowerShell script.
-6. Repeate process 3-5 until all courses have been scraped or an error/interrupt occurs.
+6. Repeat process 3-5 until all courses have been scraped or an error/interrupt occurs.

 * ON CONNECTION LOSS: The scraper will wait 5 seconds and retry the connection.
 If it fails again, it will throw an error.
 * ON ERROR: If the --persistent argument is provided, the program will reload the scraper starting at step 2.
 Otherwise, the program will terminate.